conjugateprior/jca/README.md

 * `ykwordcounter`

   A command line application to
-  count words and drop the results in LDAC format in a folder.
+  count words and drop the results in LDAC or Matrix Market format in a folder.

   To compile ```ant cljar-words```